nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

                      // don't assume the number is 0x0
 ```

-If you try to compile this simple piece of code with `-Wall` the compiler (both `clang` and `gcc`) will you warn about the potential problems, but the code will still compile:
+If you try to compile this simple piece of code with `-Wall`, the compiler (both `clang` and `gcc`) will you warn about the potential problems, but the code will still compile:

 ```
 bits.c:150:19: warning: left shift count >= width of type [-Wshift-count-overflow] 150 |     uint8_t b = a << 32; // undefined behavior
 ```

 If I execute the code after compiling it, `b` is `0`.
-But don't assume it going to be `0` on all platforms or with all compilers.
+But don't assume it will be `0` on all platforms or with all compilers.
 That's wrong.

 Also, don't rely on compiler warnings.
-They can only be raised in very specific cases.
+They can only be raised in particular cases.
 Take a look at this code that can lead to UB:

 ```cpp
 srand(time(NULL));